 Recovering from illness or surgery: During recovery, the body needs extra calories and nutrients to support healing and regain strength.

-Increased energy needs: People with physically demanding jobs, active lifestyles, or those participating in endurance sports may need higher calories to meet their energy needs.
+Increased energy needs: People with physically demanding jobs, active lifestyles, or those who participate in endurance sports may need higher calories to meet their energy needs.

 Appetite Stimulation: Some people have a reduced appetite due to age, medication side effects, or medical conditions, making it difficult to consume enough calories.
 Calorie-dense foods can help meet their nutritional needs in smaller portions.

-Malnutrition or wasting: Certain medical conditions, such as cancer, HIV/AIDS, or chronic illnesses, can lead to unintentional weight loss and malnutrition.
+Malnutrition or wasting: Some medical conditions, such as cancer, HIV/AIDS, or chronic diseases, lead to unintentional weight loss and malnutrition.
 High-calorie foods can provide the calories and nutrients your body needs to recover.

 3. Refer to some high-calorie foods that help gain weight

-Incorporating high-calorie foods into your diet can be a game-changer for those looking to gain weight or maintain a calorie surplus.
-To gain weight, you need to be in a calorie surplus, meaning you eat more calories than you burn, says Natalie Allen, a professor of biomedical sciences at Missouri State University.
+Incorporating high-calorie foods into your diet can be a game changer for those looking to gain weight or maintain a calorie surplus.
+To gain weight, you need to be in a calorie surplus, meaning you eat more calories than you burn, says Natalie Allen, a biomedical sciences professor at Missouri State University.
 How many calories you need to add depends on how much weight you want to gain.
-In general, add about 500 calories a day — or about a pound a week.
+In general, add about 500 calories a day – the equivalent of 0.5kg of weight a week.

-High-calorie foods support weight gain and provide nutrition for people who have just become ill or have undergone surgery.
+Calorie-rich foods aid weight gain and provide nutrition for people who have recently become ill or have undergone surgery.

 Here are 13 high-calorie options that can help support your weight gain goals: